Smertig/banana/docs/api/tg/types/inline_keyboard_button.rst

    .. cpp:member:: optional_t<string_t> callback_data

    Optional.
-Data to be sent in a callback query to the bot when button is pressed, 1-64 bytes.
-Not supported for messages sent on behalf of a Telegram Business account.
+Data to be sent in a callback query to the bot when the button is pressed, 1-64 bytes

    .. cpp:member:: optional_t<web_app_info_t> web_app